 Ambulatory (outpatient) clinic appointments

-- If approved, one visitor may accompany an adult patient to the appointment and remain in the room during the visit.
+- One visitor may accompany an adult patient to the appointment and remain in the room during the visit.

 - Pediatric patients are allowed two visitors/parents as needed.